brianglass/anastasis/files/weekday_vespers5.md

 **Cross-Theotokion.
 Same melody.**

-Â‘O marvellous wonder!
+‘O marvellous wonder!
 O new mystery!
-O dread transaction!Â’ said the Virgin, as she watched you, whom she had borne without pangs, hanged on a Cross between two thieves.
-She was weeping and crying out, Â‘Alas, dearest Child, how has a cruel and ungrateful people nailed you to a Cross?Â’
+O dread transaction!’ said the Virgin, as she watched you, whom she had borne without pangs, hanged on a Cross between two thieves.
+She was weeping and crying out, ‘Alas, dearest Child, how has a cruel and ungrateful people nailed you to a Cross?’

 ****